Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

       ncn-w003   Ready    <none>   112m   v1.19.9
       ```

-1. Ensure there is proper routing set up for liquid-cooled hardware.

 1. Confirm /var/lib/containerd is on overlay on the node which was added.

     Run the following command on the added node.